Healthy Homes Assessment Glengarry

 Draught Stopping Glengarry

-Draughts can lead to less temperature in houses.
-A cold house will cost more to heat, meaning wasting money and energy.
+Draughts can lead to less temperature in households.
+A cold home is more expensive to heat, which means wasting money and energy.

-If you can feel external air entering or a clear draught from a crack or a gap or crack, then it’s likely a crack or hole which requirements sealing in any way.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air into or out of your home need sealing.
-For example, if an open fireplace is not in use, it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as far as possible.
+If you are able to feel external air flowing in or a clear draught from a crack or a gap that is, it is likely to be a gap or hole which needs sealing in any way.
+Cracks and gaps that are large should be sealed permanently.
+Gaps greater than 3mm that allow air in or out within the home require to be sealed.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and must be sealed from.
+Property managers and landlords are responsible for ensuring that these draughts are stopped as far as possible.

-There is no require to block up intentional holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for the movement of the building as the household warms and cools in order to let them be opened and closed rather than securing.
-We will examine every window and door in our Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement within the building as the household warms and cools so that they can still be opened and closed rather instead of being stuck.
+We will check every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections